-During the time of COVID, order your Apple computer from Apple Corporate, not from the local store.
+You should order your Apple computer online from Apple Corporate.
+Don’t buy it at the local store.
 The Apple Store does not have the better computers.
 You have to go through Apple Corporate to get those.
-Also, getting access to the Apple Store during the time of COVID is impractically hard, and Apple Corporate will not help you return a purchase that you made at the Apple Store.
+Keep in mind too, that Apple Corporate will not help you return a purchase that you made at the Apple Store.

 The current delay time (in September 2020) for ordering a new iMac from Apple Corporate is 4-5 weeks.
 IMHO: take the longer view, order the machine with the better features you actually want, bite the bullet, and wait for it to arrive.

 As most people already know, Apple has historically made really good computers.
 They aren’t cheap, and they tend to last a long time.
 I have several 10-year-old MacBook Pro and iMac computers that I’ve rebuilt with SSDs, and they perform competently in 2020.
 Granted, the speed of the SSD does nothing for the speed of the processor or the speed of the video card, but the operational speed of the old computer with a new SSD is definitely satisfactory in 2020.